Quitting aids can help you stop smoking and ease nicotine withdrawal cravings.

 Prescription-only medicines

-There are 2 prescription-only stop smoking medicines, which are in tablet form:
+There are 3 prescription-only stop-smoking medicines, which are in tablet form:

-These medicines do not contain nicotine, but they can help with withdrawal symptoms.
+These medicines do not contain nicotine, but they can help manage withdrawal symptoms and make quitting easier.

-Speak to a doctor or stop smoking adviser about availability or an alternative treatment.
+Speak to a stop smoking adviser or your doctor about availability.

 Vaping

-Nicotine vaping is one of the most effective tools for quitting smoking and substantially less harmful than smoking tobacco.
+Nicotine vaping is one of the most effective tools for quitting smoking and is substantially less harmful than smoking tobacco.
+In the North East over 125,000 people have quit smoking using vapes.

 Vaping is not recommended for non-smokers and young people because it is not completely harmless.
 But if you are a tobacco smoker considering switching it could be right for you and will almost certainly reduce your risks of cancer, COPD and a range of smoking-caused diseases.